creativeprojects/resticprofile/docs/content/configuration/variables/index.md

     source = [ "{{ .Env.HOME }}/go/src" ]

   [src.check]
-    # Weekday is an integer from 0 to 6
+    # Weekday is an integer from 0 to 6 (starting from Sunday)
     # Nice trick to add 1 to an integer: https://stackoverflow.com/a/72465098
     read-data-subset = "{{ len (printf "a%*s" .Now.Weekday "") }}/7"